mdekstrand/cs533-web/assignments/A6/index.md

 ```

 This will select the `n_neighbors` with the highest cross-validation accuracy on the training data.
+The {py:func}`sklearn.metrics.make_scorer` function adapts a metric for use as a grid-search objective, and in this case we're using {py:func}`~sklearn.metrics.accuracy_score` as our metric.

 {{mtodo}} Train a *k*-NN classifier with {py:class}`~sklearn.model_selection.GridSearchCV` to pick the neighborhood size.
 Report its accuracy on both the training and test data.